When The Board Comes Knocking

 What you can do today to protect yourself!

 How to protect your license and livelihood!

 Nine rules of what NOT to do!

 - The probability of being investigated by a state licensing board is generally relatively small.

 - Many board complaints are never investigated.
-If the board decides that the complaint has no merit or decides not to investigate for other reasons, you may not know that a complaint was ever levied against you.
+You may not know that a complaint was ever levied against you.